JRehkemper/eco_tracker/README.md

 ### Contribution
 I'm am happy about every support.
 Weather you want to help with the development or just report a bug or a feature-request.
 You can simply open an issue right here on GitHub or send me an EMail to system@jrehkemper.de

+## Disclaimer
+I am not a professional Developer.
+This is a Project for fun and without commercial interrest.
+The App is currently only deployed to the PlayStore and not tested on other Plattforms than Android.